-In this article, we will share our team’s experience and insights and demonstrate how VR technology can facilitate remote communications and collaboration for various businesses.
+In this article, we will share our team’s experience in VR meeting application development and demonstrate how VR technology can facilitate remote communications and collaboration for various businesses.

 VR meetings are designed to bring people that may be separated by thousands of miles together in a three-dimensional visual or other sensory digital simulation of a workspace to communicate and collaborate as if they were all in the same physical space.

 The difference is that the space can be customized and look as fantastic as the host wants, and the participants will arrive in the form of avatars, more or less realistic graphical representations of each attendee.

 Photo of a VR meeting app called Arthur